zeroknowledgediscovery/quasinet/README.md

-2. Computing a structure-aware evolution-adaptive notion of distance between genomes, which demonstrably is much more biologically relevant compared to the standard edit distance
+2. Compute a structure-aware evolution-adaptive notion of distance between genomes, which is demonstrably more biologically relevant compared to the standard edit distance.

-3. Ability to draw samples in-silico, that have a high probability of being biologically correct.
-For example, given a database of HIV sequences, we can generate a new genomic sequence, which has a high probability of being a valid encoding of a HIV virion.
-The constructed q-net for long term non-progressor clinical phenotype in HIV-1 infection is shown below.
+3. Draw samples in-silico that have a high probability of being biologically correct.
+For example, given a database of Influenza sequences, we can generate a new genomic sequence that has a high probability of being a valid influenza sequence.

 <!-- ![Sampling](images/sampling.png){ width=25% } -->